Extinction Rebellion roadblock

 Derbyshire.
 Sat 6 Oct 2018

-the village and on up to High St (which is higher than most of
+through the village and on up to High St (which is higher than most of

-the streets but not like most High Streets) turning right along that to the Methodist
+the streets but not like most High Streets) turning right along that

-village for a while before going back to Unstone Grange and taking some
+the village for a while before going back to Unstone Grange and taking

 Sheffield, Yorkshire.
 Fri 5 & Sun 7 Oct 2018